-Here's my guide to visiting one of Italy's must see wonders, the Scrovegni Chapel in Padua.
-Wallpapered with exquisite frescos by Giotto, the chapel is one of the world's greatest art works.
-It's currently a candidate for the UNESCO list of world heritage sites.
+Here’s my guide to visiting one of Italy’s must see wonders, the Scrovegni Chapel in Padua.
+Wallpapered with exquisite frescos by Giotto, the chapel is one of the world’s greatest art works.
+It was just enshrined on the the UNESCO list of world heritage sites in 2021.

-Giotto painted a cycle of 39 frescos depicting the lives of Mary and Jesus in 1303-05.
-It's a precious masterpiece of Italian art, as stunning in person as the Sistine Chapel in the Vatican Museums.
+In 1303-05, Giotto painted a cycle of 39 frescos depicting the lives of Mary and Jesus.
+The frescos are a precious masterpiece of Italian art.
+They’re as stunning in person as the Sistine Chapel in the Vatican Museums.

 History of the Scrovegni Chapel